davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.ehm/index.md

 - Read the file `dictionary.txt`, which contains the full contents of the Official Scrabble Player's Dictionary, Second Edition.
 This word list has over 120,000 words, which should be more than enough for our purposes.

-- Prompt the user for a word length, reprompting as necessary until she enters a number such that there's at least one word that's exactly that long.
+- Prompt the user for a word length, re-prompting as necessary until she enters a number such that there's at least one word that's exactly that long.
 That is, if the user wants to play with words of length -42 or 137, since no English words are that long, you should reprompt her.

+    - Think about how you would do this efficiently.
+It would be too slow to traverse your entire word list just to grab all the words of a certain length.
+Would a HashMap be helpful here for storing all your words read from the file?

 - Prompt the user for a number of guesses, which must be an integer greater than zero.
 Don't worry about unusually large numbers of guesses – after all, having more than 26 guesses is clearly not going to help your opponent!
-Again, reprompt if necessary.

 - Prompt the user for whether she wants to have a running total of the number of words remaining in the word list.
 This completely ruins the illusion of a fair game that you'll be cultivating, but it's quite useful for testing (and grading!)